 7. I’m interested in observing a star that I’m worried is on the instrument team’s GTO program.
 May I propose for it?

 The NEID science team’s GTO targets have not been finalized, and the GTO program (in which the instrument team collects proprietary data) will probably begin in 2020A.
-Stars on the GTO program are not proprietary targets and proposers for 2019B may propose for them as they would for any other star.
-In future semesters, the GTO list will be public and TAC may consider observations beyond those acquired in the GTO program duplicative, and so proposers should justify the additional observations.
+Stars on the GTO program are not proprietary targets and proposers for 2020A may propose for them as they would for any other star.
+The current GTO target list is here.
+The TAC may consider observations beyond those acquired in the GTO program duplicative, and so proposers should justify the additional observations.

 As a general guide to the GTO, users may consult the AAS poster on the GTO program here.
 Briefly, most targets will be bright (V<7) and nearby, many being RV “classics” with many dozens of archival RV observations made over decades from Lick 3m, APF, Keck, HET, ELODIE, CORALIE, HARPS, and other instruments.
 The primary science goals will include searching for nearby Habitable Zone terrestrial planets, identifying future direct imaging targets, evaluating known controversial and low-amplitude exoplanets.
 The NEID instrument team also anticipates using some GTO time to pursue targets of opportunity as they arise, including TESS targets.